If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 The How to Train Your Dragon series is a heartfelt fantasy that pairs Vikings and dragons for an irresistible adventure.
 Since the first movie's debut in 2010, the DreamWorks Dragons franchise has spread its wings and grown to encompass a trilogy of movies, five short films, and 22 television seasons.

-Figuring out how to watch How to Train Your Dragon can be daunting.
-But here’s how (and where) to watch How to Train Your Dragon, in release and chronological order.
+Figuring out how to watch How to Train Your Dragon in order can be daunting.
+But here's the best How to Train Your Dragon watch order you'll find.

 How to watch the How to Train Your Dragon franchise in release order